Graham277/DozerGPT/README.md

 3. The responses are written to a file (`response.txt`) which the JavaScript bot reads and sends back to the user.

 This setup allows for seamless integration between the Python-based DozerGPT and the JavaScript-based `dozer-discord-bot`.

+### Important Note

+DozerGPT is specifically designed and trained for our team.
+It fetches event data and rankings only for our team's events and answers questions based on the training data related to our team.
+It is not applicable to other teams or events outside of our team's participation.